subspace/subspace-page/README.md

 5. You don't have to manage infrastrucure, just focus on making a great gapp.

-To learn more about the how the subspace protocols works you can review the architecture guide or read our white paper.
+To learn more about how the subspace protocols works you can review the architecture guide or read the white paper (coming soon).

 ## Subspace Developer Console